AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

 The most powerful thing about a readiness report PDF isn't what it does during the sale.
 It's what it does after.

 A well-structured report gets forwarded.
 The prospect shares it with their leadership team.
 Someone on that team mentions it to a peer at another company.
 "We just got this AI readiness assessment done.
 Scored a 47.
 Pretty eye-opening."
 The peer asks who did it.
-Your name is on every page.
+Your firm's name is on every page.

 One consultant we work with told us his readiness reports generated three inbound inquiries in a single month, all from forwards.
 Zero ad spend.
 Zero cold outreach.
 Just a good deliverable that people wanted to share.